KWong41/LocalKineGrinds/README.md

 For details, please see http://ics-software-engineering.github.io/meteor-application-template-react/

-What is complete so far / What is pending

 We have established an agile developmental process using a Kanban Board For more details please see https://github.com/KWong41/LocalKineGrinds/projects/1